cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     `perl(ExtUtils::MakeMaker)`_, ??, ??, "no", "Perl library to assist in building extensions to Perl.

     Configure option: ``--with-perl``"
+    `libdb-dev`, libdb-dev, libdb-devel, "no", "The -dev package must match the version of libdb you already have installed (assuming it's probably already installed).
+On Debian 8.0, ``libdb5.3-dev`` is needed, but ``libdb5.1-dev`` on 7.8."
     `perl-devel`_, perl-dev, perl-devel, "no", "Perl development headers to allow building binary perl libraries.
 Needs version 5+.

     Configure option: ``--with-perl``"